2017 Has Spelled Trouble for the Indian Startup EcosystemNovember 2, 2017

-The Indian startup scenario posited a very favourable dream for entrepreneurs, who could throw out bold ideas in front of VC’s, similar to their counterparts in San Francisco, and expect voluminous amounts of currency.
+The Indian startup scenario posited a very favorable dream for entrepreneurs, who could throw out bold ideas in front of VCs, similar to their counterparts in San Francisco, and expect voluminous amounts of currency.
 However, this dream may just be short-lived unless there is a way in which entrepreneurs legitimize their ideas with more data and prototyping techniques.

 As for what comes next, this trend is likely to continue.
-Funding is posited to get more concentrated, and will be given to companies that favour ROI.
-Anand Lunia, founder of India Quotient, also believes that there will be a bubble effect created because of rising capital.
+Funding is posited to get more concentrated and will be given to companies that favor ROI.
+Anand Lunia, the founder of India Quotient, also believes that there will be a bubble effect created because of rising capital.